 - Hotel Villa Calakmul – pretty much the same options as Hotel Xpujil and was recommended to us by our tour guide.
 Rooms start at $22 per night.
 Book a stay at Hotel Villa Calakmul here.

-- Cabanas y Hostal Zoh Laguna – this is one of the nicer (only?) hostel options in Xpujil.
+- Cabanas y Hostal Zoh Laguna – this is one of the nicer hostel options (perhaps the only hostel?) in Xpujil.
 There are private bungalows and a huge pool.
 This is a little bit more isolated so you have lots of privacy and peace and quiet.
 Rooms start at $25 per night and bunk rooms need to be booked in their entirety, so are best for big groups.
 Book a stay at Cabañas y Hostal Zoh Laguna here.

 Tour Guides for Calakmul in Xpujil

 There aren’t a ton of tour options for Calakmul Biosphere Reserve (yet), but the ones that do exist are pretty spectacular.